chinamike65/hugo-tuolesi/content/book6/book6en.md

 Not only that, even in bright kalpas, it is not always possible to encounter the Dharma.

-4. The Three Treasures in Theravada
+4. The Three Jewels in Theravada

-There are some schools and schools of classics who practice the small method.
+There are some schools and schools of classics who practice the small vehicle.

-There is a big difference between the Three Treasures considered by Theravada and the Three Treasures considered by Mahayana and Tantric.
+There is a big difference between the Three Treasures considered by Theravada and the Three Treasures considered by Mahayana and Tantra.

 25

 1. The Buddha's Treasure in Theravada

-The Buddha in Theravada believes that there are only three Buddhas: the Burning Lamp Buddha in the past, the Sakyamuni Buddha in the present, and the Maitreya Buddha in the future.
+The Buddha in Theravada believes that there are only three Buddhas: the Burning Lamp Buddha in the past, the Sakyamuni Buddha in the present, and Maitreya Buddha in the future.

-The Dharma of Mahayana Xianzong records many Buddhas such as the Buddhas of the Three Worlds, and the Dharma of Mahayana Tantra records even more.
+The Dharma of Mahayana records many Buddhas such as the Buddhas of the Three Worlds, and the Dharma of Mahayana Tantra records even more.
 There are four deities and many other Buddhas.

 When Buddha Shakyamuni taught Theravada, he did not mention Buddhas such as Amitabha, Fudo Tathagata, etc. These Buddhas were not recorded in the Buddhist scriptures of Theravada, so many schools of Theravada did not recognize them.

 2. The magic weapon believed by Theravada

 The magic weapon that Theravada believes is only the classics of Theravada.

 The Hinayana can be divided into three periods, the early, middle, and late periods, and the understanding of magic weapons in different periods is also different.

-The early Theravada was more than 200 years after the death of Buddha Shakyamuni, and the Arhats organized and wrote the Great Vipassa Treatise.
+The early Theravada was more than 200 years after the death of Buddha Shakyamuni, and the Arhats organized and wrote the Great Vipassana Treatise.
 The Theravada Dharma in this period is called the early Dharma.

-The early Theravada recognized Mahayana Buddhism, because although the early Arahants did not practice Mahayana themselves, they often passed on the Prajna Sutra and other Mahayana disciplines to many Mahayana disciples.
+The early Theravada recognized Mahayana Buddhism, because although the early Arhats did not practice Mahayana themselves, they often passed on the Prajna Paramita Sutra and other Mahayana disciplines to many Theravada disciples.

 26

-The middle stage of Theravada is from the "Great Vipassa Treatise" to the final disciple of Nagarjuna Bodhisattva in his later years.
+The middle stage of Theravada is from the "Great Vipassana Treatise" to the final disciple of Nagarjuna Bodhisattva in his later years.

 The mid-term Theravada denied the Mahayana Dharma.
 It used eighteen reasons to say that the Mahayana Dharma was not the will of the Buddha, but was taught by demons.

 In the later Theravada, it was after the Discriminatory Master, who refuted all these eighteen reasons.
 After the refutation, the Later Theravada also agreed with many Mahayana Buddhist teachings, such as "Psalm Xian Xingyanpin" and so on.

 3. The Sangha considered by Theravada

-The Sangha of Theravada only recognizes Arahants, and does not recognize all the Bodhisattvas such as Guanyin, Manjusri, Vajra Hand, etc. Because these Bodhisattvas are not recorded in the Theravada teachings, these Bodhisattvas are only found in the Mahayana teachings, and there are many records in the teachings of the Mahayana Buddhism.
-The Bodhisattva, more recorded in the esoteric method.
+The Sangha of Theravada only recognizes Arhats, and does not recognize all the Bodhisattvas such as Guanyin, Manjusri, Vajrapani, etc. Because these Bodhisattvas are not recorded in the Theravada teachings, these Bodhisattvas are only found in the Mahayana teachings, and there are many records in the teachings of the Mahayana Buddhism.
+The Bodhisattva, more recorded in the tantric method.

 To sum up, the Hinayana and the Mahayana have different understandings of the Three Jewels.

-The Buddha Treasures are only recorded in the Dharma door of Theravada, and only the three Buddhas are recorded, which is different from the Mahayana's understanding of the Dharma and the Sangha Treasures.
+The Buddha Treasures are only recorded in the Dharma door of Theravada, and only three Buddhas are recorded, which is different from the Mahayana's understanding of the Dharma and the Sangha Treasures.

 27

-Section 4 Consciousness Only
+Section 4 - Mind Only

-The founder of the Consciousness-Only School was Wusang Bodhisattva.
-Wusang Bodhisattva practiced in seclusion in a cave for 12 years.
-He saw Maitreya Bodhisattva with his own eyes, and was taken by Maitreya Bodhisattva to Tusatian Maitreya Temple for an hour, which is equivalent to 50 years in the world.
+The founder of the Consciousness-Only School was Asanga Bodhisattva.
+Asanga Bodhisattva practiced in seclusion in a cave for 12 years.
+He saw Maitreya Bodhisattva with his own eyes, and was taken by Maitreya Bodhisattva to Tushita Heaven for an hour, which is equivalent to 50 years in the world.
 He returned to the world and passed on the Maitreya Five Classics.

-Because there are so many people in the human world who have the foundation of consciousness-only, Wusang Bodhisattva created the consciousness-only school.
+Because there are so many people in the human world who have the foundation of mind-only, Asanga Bodhisattva created the mind-only school.

-1. The general concept of Consciousness Only
+1. The general concept of Mind Only

-The general concept of the Consciousness-Only School is: the foundation is based on others, the realization is realized, and the whole is calculated.
+The general concept of the Mind-Only School is: the foundation is based on others, the realization is realized, and the whole is calculated.

 According to him: Everything depends on him, because everything depends on karma.